-Horseradish is a plant that’s cultivated mainly for its roots.
-It is native to Central and Eastern Europe and has very little odor until it’s cut or grated.
+Horseradish is a plant that is cultivated mainly for its roots.
+This root vegetable is native to Central and Eastern Europe and has very little odor until it’s cut or grated.

-Some love to use horseradish straight from the root or from a bottle.
+Some love to use the fresh horseradish root or straight from a bottle.
 But not everyone loves the strong, hot flavor of straight horseradish.
-I think the best horseradish sauce for prime rib, or any roast beef, is made in the traditional British style with whipped cream.
+I think the best horseradish sauce for prime rib, or any roast beef, is traditional British style creamed horseradish with whipping cream.

-This creamy horseradish sauce recipe is made with whipping cream, vinegar and English mustard.
-It’s spicy, tangy, creamy, and refreshing all at once!
+This creamy horseradish sauce recipe is made with whipping cream, vinegar, and English mustard.
+It’s spicy, tangy, and creamy!

-- 1/2 cup bottled horseradish (not creamed or sauce)
+- 1/2 cup bottled horseradish (buy plain horseradish, not creamed or sauce)

 - 2 Tablespoons white wine vinegar